Zeioth/none-ls-autoload.nvim/README.md

 ## Why
 **Problem**:
 * Normally when you use none-ls you would have to manually register the sources you want to load.
-* You would also have to manually deregister sources when you uninstall them, or none-ls will fail.
+* You would also have to manually deregister sources when you uninstall them, or none-ls will display errors.

 **Solution**:
 * By using `none-ls-autoload.nvim`, you don't have to worry anymore!
 This plugin will take care of automatically load/unload all mason packages you install/uninstall when necessary.